The best places to live in Houston

 These are two of the most affluent neighbourhoods in Houston.
 Perfectly located for shopping, working and dining, residents of Afton Oaks and River Oaks have easy access to the Interstate 610, the Southwest Freeway and the Interstate 10.
 It’s common to see active residents exercising at the nearby Memorial Park or enjoying a healthy brunch at one of the many patio cafés.

 One downside to living in this part of Houston is the fact that most employers are located in and around this area, which results in heavy peak-time traffic congestion.

-The demographic of these neighbourhoods is varied and includes young families, retirees, college students and young professionals.
-There are several good private schools close by, which means that the areas are popular with affluent families.
+The demographic of these neighbourhoods is varied but the several good private schools close by make these areas popular with affluent families.

 As the area continues to expand, so do the types of housing available, which includes lofts, townhouses and modern housing complexes.

-Residents in Clear Lake range from students to young professionals, couples and small families.
-There are several good schools in the region which makes it a great option for expats moving to Houston with children.
+Residents in Clear Lake range from students to couples and small families.
+There are several good schools in the region which makes it a great option for people moving to Houston with children.